smjunaid-dev/my-blogs/README.md

 ---

 ## Published posts
-## You can go through these , If want can connect to me !
+## You can go through these , If want can connect to me!

 1. Why Blogs?
 ✨ Sharing what you learn is one of the best ways to grow as a developer:  https://smjunaid-dev.hashnode.dev/why-blogs